mabasic/mariobasic-n7/README.md

 I've moved my blog from Gatsby.js to this website.
 In order to achive this I had to implement named route paramaters in the router, implement reading front matter/markdown from files and converting to html, implement better active route detection (laravelista/Ekko logic) and other related stuff.
 The whole process was simple, but I had to deal with regex and that was painful.
 Every time I have to lookup what each symbol means.
 I have added a bunch of tests and updated the application to Phel 0.3.2 which bring new data structures and fixes.

+**Update 23.07.2022 Removed webpack and F#/Fable**

+I used F# to build the contact form on the start page because I wanted to try F#.
+Since then I have started using F# whenever I can.
+My goal is to make a simple contact form with no JS.
+Phel renders html form, form submits and the user gets the response as html.
+Because of that I am removing F# from this repository.
+I have made a new tag called `fsharp-fable-start` where you can view the last working version of F#/Fable start page form.

+Because of this I have moved away from webpack to using rollup for js and sass for css.
+I think that this is very simple now to maintain and there are no hacks involved.

 ## Phel-lang "review"

 Working with Phel was very fun and an interesting mind flex.
 The concept that code is data is mind blowing.
 This is my first encounter with a lisp inspired language and a functional language.
 The language has everything needed for rapid development.
 The language comes with support for the whole PHP ecosystem.
 It has testing and formatting integrated, and comes with a REPL in which one can quickly prototype functions.
 The only downside to the language at this point is its speed.
 I haven't done any concrete metrics, but when you visit the website you will feel the load times.
 I have talked with the language author and he knows about the issue and is working on a "compile" feature which will make the language as fast as PHP itself.
 Considering that the language is version 0.2.0, I can't wait for it to reach a stable release.